AlexanderDLe/vvn/README.md

 - Originally a contact page was created containing a contact form.
-This required a back-end that required a backend that utilized tools such as Node, Express, MongoDB, Nodemailer, etc. However, uploading an application that utilizes a back end system such as this on a platform such as Heroku requires a monthly fee.
+This required a back-end that required a backend that utilized tools such as Node, Express, MongoDB, Nodemailer, etc. However, uploading an application that utilizes a back end system such as this on a platform such as Heroku requires a monthly fee (there is a free alternative however there is a slow start-up that the artist wanted to bypass).
 The Artist chose instead to forego the contact form and instead host the now backend-less website on Github Pages for free.

+- I am a huge fan of using SASS/SCSS - however, I encountered an issue when trying to combine it with my use of React.
+There is an official work-around utlizing SASS-Chokidar, however, it did not work for me thus I chose to use plain CSS in my React projects.